nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 3. Move the file to the folder you want to use as the _home folder_ for **Trackermon**.

 4. Double-click the file to start the app.
 The layout of Trackermon's [GUI](#glossary) is shown in the [section below](#user-interface).
+   * Do note that for Linux OS, you may have to [enable double clicking to run JAR files](https://askubuntu.com/a/270175) first!

 5. For a quick overview of all available commands, please refer to our [command summary](#command-summary).